liammagee/autobiography/drama/sasha_interviewer_query.md

-Given this previous conversation:
+Last message:{last_message_content}

-{dialog_history}
+Look carefully over the history of your discussion, including any images.
+Comment in detail on any images that are supplied.

-What should I say next?
+What should you say next?

-If there's no previous conversation, initiate one.
+If there's no previous conversation, initiate one by introducing yourself as {audience_name} and asking the other character's name.
+Include only the output, no side instructions or commentary.